iwilare/dinaturality/ARTIFACT-README.md

 # List of claims

 1. The semantics for all the rules in Figure 11 is formalized in Agda.
-A list of each rule and where it can be found is given in `All.agda`.
+A list of rules contained in each file is given in `All.agda`.
 2. Theorem 4.5 is formalized in [Dinaturality.GroupoidCompose](Dinaturality/GroupoidCompose.agda).
 3. Theorem 4.6 is formalized in [Dinaturality.NaturalDinatural](Dinaturality/NaturalDinatural.agda).
 4. Each component of Theorem 5.1, describing the semantics of each rule, is formalized in Agda with each rule in its appropriate module, **except for the rules related to naturality in the equational theory** which are **not** formalized.